tonyscottpage/site/_posts/2014-08-21-creating-best-workplace.markdown

 ---
 layout: post
-title:  "Creating the Best Workplace on Earth"
+title:  How Can You Create the Best Workplace on Earth?
 date:   2014-08-21 12:24
 tags:
 image:
 ---

-**See if you admire like I did this piece of work by Rob Goffee and Gareth Jones showing us the six main things employees require to be most productive!**
+**See if you admire like I did this piece of work by Rob Goffee and Gareth Jones showing us the six main things employees require to be most productive!
+Two questions.
+How does your organisation measure up?
+What do you want to do about it?**

 ![](/libb/images/best-workplace.png)